VVIT Balotsav 2019: An International Kids Cultural Fest at VVIT

 Vasireddy Venkatadri Institute of Technology (VVIT) was established in the year 2007, with an intake of 240 students in four B. Tech programs under Social Educational Trust in Nambur village, Guntur, AP, by Er.
 Vasireddy Vidya Sagar.
 It is located strategically between Guntur and Vijayawada in the capital region of Amravati, AP.
 In a short span of ten years, with an annual intake capacity of 1156, 126 and 60 students into B.Tech (CE, EEE, ME, ECE, CSE and IT), M. Tech (CSE, DECS,VLSI&ES, PEED, MD, SE) and MCA programmes respectively, today almost over 4000 students, 245 teaching staff and 213 non-teaching staff strive to fulfil the vision of VVIT.

-In tune with the commitment, setting itself a benchmark as very best in terms of education, extracurricular activities and placements, VVIT has emerged as one of the top five Engineering Colleges from the 200 engineering colleges affiliated to JNTU Kakinada.
-In 2014, VVIT was recognised as the nodal centre for skill development programmes of APSSDC, Govt. of AP.
+In tune with the commitment, setting itself a benchmark as very best in terms of education, extracurricular activities, and placements, VVIT has emerged as one of the top five Engineering Colleges from the 200 engineering colleges affiliated to JNTU Kakinada.
+In 2014, VVIT was recognized as the nodal center for skill development programs of APSSDC, Govt. of AP.
 The institute also has tie-ups with premier institutes like ISB to develop Entrepreneurial skills of the students.

 Realizing the slogan that 'Everyone Counts', VVIT has the unique achievement of having placed most of its students in MNCs like Tech Mahindra, Infosys, TCS, Wipro, Athena Health Care, Open Text, Genpact, Sutherlands, CSS Corp, Convergys, Apps Associates, etc. (almost 50 companies) every year.
 For more information, please visit www.vvitguntur.com.